bumipl/Study-Notes/rhcsa-9/SELinux.md

 Instead of using ``restorecon`` you can use ``touch /.autorelabel`` to relabel all files to the context that is specified in the policy.
 That should be our last option, it happens while rebooting.
 So ``restorecon`` is preferred.

-Use ``semanage fcontext -a`` to set a new context label.
-If you get an error that it already exists.
-Use the -m option.

-Use ``semanage fcontext -m`` to modify an existing context label.

 **Important for the exam!** See ``man semanage-fcontect`` for documentation.